Empiree/DeftSharp.Windows.Input/DOCUMENTATION.md

 ## KeyboardListener

-This class is intended for processing input events from the keyboard, as well as obtaining various information about its current state.
-You can use it to subscribe to a key press, a key combination or a sequence of keys.
-In order to subscribe to any event, we need to call one of the `Subscribe` methods.
-Unsubscribe is done in the same way, using the `Unsubscribe` methods.
+The `KeyboardListener` class provides the ability to subscribe to global keyboard input events.
+This allows you, to get the information you need about the user's presses, sequences and key combinations.
+The whole operation of this class is based on subscriptions, you can subscribe to different events, customizing the configuration to suit your needs.

 ### Available subscription options: